viet34tqc/notebook/interview.md

 <https://kentcdodds.com/blog/understanding-reacts-key-prop>
 <https://www.youtube.com/watch?v=za2FZ8QCE18&ab_channel=FrontStart>

 React uses `key` as a way to distinguish between any components.
+It helps React identify which elements in the list have changed, been added, or been removed.
+If the key of item retains between re-renders, React will just re-use the component instead of re-creating it from scratch => better perfomance.

-Let's say you have a list of items without `key`.
+Let's say you have a list of items.
 Under the hood, React converts the items into React elements with the same type.
-There is no way to distinguish them.
+Without `key`, there is no way to distinguish them.
 When we have an unique key for each item, React can differentiate and also track them when they get deleted, added or re-ordered.

 When the `key` props is changed, React unmount the previous instance, and mount a new one. **The state of the component belong to the key**, so all states that have existed in the component at the time is completely removed and the component is reinitialized.
 So, when an list item has a state and we are using `index` as the `key`, then we re-order the list the state of the item will not re-ordered as well

 In this example <https://www.developerway.com/posts/react-key-attribute#part3>, after re-order, the component with key='au' still takes 'Australia' for the country props as before.
 That's why when we use `memo`, this component isn't re-rendered because the props doesn't change.
 If we are not using `memo`, the list item still re-render no matter which type of `key` we use because the component re-renders

-But if the key of item retains between re-renders, React will just re-use the component instead of re-creating it => better perfomance.

 Key must be unique.
 You shouldn't take `index` as key when you add or remove items (at the top of the list), the index (or key) of all items will be changed => bugs